Muscular dystrophyInherited myopathy; MD

 The following organizations are good resources for information on muscular dystrophy:Muscular Dystrophy Association -- www. mda. orgNational Institut...

 The severity of disability depends on the type of muscular dystrophy.
 All types of muscular dystrophy slowly get worse, but how fast this happens varies widely.

-Some types of muscular dystrophy, such as Duchenne muscular dystrophy, are deadly.
-Other types cause little disability and people with them have a normal lifespan.
+Some types of muscular dystrophy, such as Duchenne muscular dystrophy in boys, are deadly.
+Other types cause little disability and people have a normal lifespan.